ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2025-07-21-aseprite-bench.md

 <!--Aseprite screenshot-->

-In this blog post, I tested several LLMs with function-calling capabilities on two tasks:

-1. Draw a pixel art of a pelican riding a bicycle; and
+In this blog post, I tested several LLMs with function-calling capabilities on the following task: I instructed them to create a sprite sheet of a swordsman performing a certain move.
+Here's the complete prompt:

-2. Create a spritesheet of a running warrior.
+> Draw a 4-frame spritesheet showing a swordsman performing a sword slash attack sequence, with each frame capturing a different stage of the slashing motion from windup to follow-through.

-The first task of this experiment was actually inspired by Simon Willison's [talk](https://www.youtube.com/live/z4zXicOAF28?si=qcQ4qz8PeNEID5uF&t=5086) (and [blog post](https://simonwillison.net/tags/svg/)) in the AI Engineer World's fair.
+This experiment was actually inspired by Simon Willison's [talk](https://www.youtube.com/live/z4zXicOAF28?si=qcQ4qz8PeNEID5uF&t=5086) (and [blog post](https://simonwillison.net/tags/svg/)) in the AI Engineer World's fair.
-The second task, on the other hand, is a common use-case for Aseprite.
+Creating sprite sheets is a common use-case for pixel art tools as it serves as a foundation for movement and animation.
 Personally, I did this experiment to improve my understanding of the model context protocol (MCP) and function-calling LLMs!

 ## Building aseprite-mcp